-Ambulance Drivers with little to no experience tend to make between $18190 and $20230 while the more experienced ones make over $29130 per year.
+Ambulance Drivers and Attendants with little to no experience tend to make between $19350 and $21870 while the more experienced ones can earn over $32000 per year.

 |Top 5 paying states||Hourly||Annual|

-1 of the easiest ways to increase your salary as An Ambulance Driver is to move to a higher paying state like RI.
-Right now, the highest paying states for Ambulance Drivers are RI, WA, NE, NC and MA.
+One of the easiest ways to increase your salary as an Ambulance Driver and Attendant is to move to a higher paying state like NV.
+Right now, the highest paying states for Ambulance Drivers and Attendants are NV, NY, CA, MA and NE.

-3 other factors that can increase your salary as An Ambulance Driver is the degree you hold, the industry you work in and lastly the company you work for (bigger companies like the Fortune 500 companies tend to pay more).
+Three other factors that can increase your salary as an Ambulance Driver and Attendant is the degree you hold, the industry you work in, and lastly the company you work for.

-We asked other Ambulance Drivers what degree they had when they got the job and most of them said they had a High School Diploma followed by Certificate.
+We asked other Ambulance Drivers and Attendants what degree they had when they got the job and most of them said they had a High School Diploma followed by a College Certificate.